iotaledger/integration-services/api/USAGE.md

 ### 1. Customer identity and delivery verification ###

-_Problem_: Proof of Delivery: guarantee goods being delivered to the right customer; avoid threats and frauds in the distribution chain
+_Problem_: Proof of Collection: guarantee goods being collected by the right customer; avoid threats and frauds in the distribution chain

 In the context of ENSURESEC e-commerce ecosystem, the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
 * A user creates a decentralized identity (DID document) using a mobile application (a standalone credential wallet or an e-commerce shopping app)